UPPMAX/programming_formalisms/docs/modularity/modular.md

 [Aggregation vs composition and Generalization vs Specialization](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-aggregation-vs-composition/)

-???- Read https://refactoring.guru/refactoring and discuss how this can be implemented also in the design phase.(10 min)
+???+ "Read and discuss"

-    - Consider is your class diagram reflecting your code.
+    https://refactoring.guru/refactoring and discuss how this can be implemented also in the design phase.(10 min) -Consider is your class diagram reflecting your code.

 ## Exercises
 ???- Refactor your design document